 Bemvindo ba Timor Leste

-Throughout your journey, you will visit Palms Australia’s local partners and see the work they are doing in their communities.
+Throughout your journey, you will witness the work of Palms Australia’s local partners.
 You will have the opportunity to learn about the role Australians can play in reducing global poverty by supporting local initiatives.

 - Expert guide

 - All internal transport

 At the end of each day, guided activities will help you gain a deeper understanding of the new sights, smells, sounds, tastes, textures and experiences you’ll encounter, and perhaps challenge some of your own ideas.

 Below are some of the highlights of this experience.
 Guests will receive a detailed itinerary closer to the date of departure.
 Your itinerary depending on transport, weather and considerations for our host communities.
 Email [email protected] for a detailed information pack.